-For the purposes of this report, 'youth' is defined as people between the ages of 12 and 24 years.
+For the purposes of this report, 'youth' is defined as people between the ages of 12 and 241 years.
 In the 2011 census, there were 419 young people in the Shire and this equates to over 13 percent of our population.

-In previous years, the community development team have facilitated youth activities and programs based on a leadership and development focus, rather than ongoing youth engagement.
+In previous years, the community development team have facilitated youth activities and programs based on a leadership and citizenship focus, rather than ongoing youth engagement.
 Programs have included funding students to attend leadership conferences with their school group, scholarships for the Leeuwin Voyages which are heavily weighted towards teamwork and responsibility; and visits to Council Chambers as part of a school activity day.

-This style of engagement has resulted in a limited understanding of what young people truly want and where improvements can be made.
+This style of engagement has resulted in a limited understanding of what young people truly value and where improvements can be made.
 It is for this reason that we are developing this Plan as a strategic initiative to support the Shire's fostering of a youth-friendly community in which young people are treated with respect, as well as feeling safe, welcome and included.
 The aim is to establish processes where young people's needs and wants are truly represented to Council, and where they are able to share their aspirations and priorities for their own communities.

-The Shire of Dandaragan Youth Plan 2018-2023 identifies the youth interests, issues and aspirations of the four towns in our Shire - Badgingarra, Cervantes, Dandaragan and Jurien Bay - and establishes priorities and strategies to guide the Shire over the next five years.
+The Shire of Dandaragan Youth Plan 2019-2024 identifies the youth interests, issues and aspirations of the four towns in our Shire - Badgingarra, Cervantes, Dandaragan and Jurien Bay - and establishes priorities and strategies to guide the Shire over the next five years.
 It informs the way in which youth services are managed and provides the framework for a collaborative approach with the following key benefits:

 - Enable young people to bring new, creative and energetic ideas and solutions to their communities - Improve the quality of services provided to young people by designing projects, services and policies to meet young people's self-identified needs, rather than the needs presumed by adults.
 Targeted projects and services are better received and more cost effective. - Activities, projects and services are relevant to young people. - Inclusion of young people can help address exclusion from society, and build social cohesion and social capital.
-Active involvement of young people can create vibrant local democracies and increase community cohesion. - Young people are able to build on existing skills and develop new ones, increasing self-confidence and self-esteem. - Involve young people which can raise their aspirations and create an empowering environment. - Develop current young leaders and future adult leaders - Provide opportunities for young people to express themselves which breaks down negative stereotypes.
+Active involvement of young people can create vibrant local democracies and increase community cohesion. - Young people are able to build on existing skills and develop new ones, increasing self-confidence and self-esteem. - Involve young people which can raise their aspirations and create an empowering environment. - Develop current young leaders and future adult leaders - Provide opportunities for young people to express themselves to help reduce negative stereotypes. - Enable young people to become active citizens in their community. - Decisions reached through consultation can result in greater legitimacy and credibility within the community.

-1. Youth is best understood as a period of transition from the dependence of childhood to the independence of adulthood.
+^{1.} Youth is best understood as a period of transition from the dependence of childhood to the independence of adulthood.
 Increasingly, there is the recognition of 'youth' as a distinct and discrete developmental stage.
 There is no agreed age range defining youth parameters.
 The United Nations, for statistical purposes, defines those persons between the ages of 15 and 25 as youth, however, in local government it is common to see the youth cohort defined as 12 to 25 years of age - distinct from those under 12 who would be defined as 'children'.